CodeRhymesLife/Virtual-Heart/README.md

 # Virtual-Heart
-A virtual heart that students can use to explore the wonders of cardiac anatomy and physiology.
+A virtual heart used to explore the wonders of cardiac anatomy and physiology.